rarcot/selenium-screenshot/README.md

 # selenium-screenshot
-Take page screenshots for visual QA of websites
+Take full page screenshots for visual QA of websites Scrolls both horizontally and vertically to take the screenshots.
+Uses 2D scaling to take the screenshots.

 git clone